Powernap/powernap.github.io/source/_posts/2014-07-16-use-github-for-scientific-writing.markdown

   * discuss ideas using the build in `Wiki` and `bug tracking`/`milestone` system,
   * modern Git-Clients, which make it easy to use for people too shy to use the command line (which is by far not as scary as you might assume).

+`Github` repositories are by default open for everyone to see.
+If you don't want that, you have to create a private repository.
-Github offers *five free private repositories* for students or University associates ([https://education.github.com/](https://education.github.com/)).
+`Github` offers *five free private repositories* for students or University associates ([https://education.github.com/](https://education.github.com/)).

 In this blog post I show how to set up a git repository for a scientific paper, recommend a structure and give examples on how you can use features of `GIT` and `github` to boost your productivity!
 Note that I will demonstrate the use of `GIT` through the console.
-You can also use the github app ([Mac](https://mac.github.com/), [Windows](https://windows.github.com/)) or any other GUI-`GIT` client for this.
+You can also use the github app ([Mac](https://mac.github.com/), [Windows](https://windows.github.com/)) or any other `GIT` client for this.

 ## Setup